William the Conqueror: Appearance and character

 There are records of two tutors for William during the late 1030s and early 1040s, but the extent of his literary education is unclear.
-He was not known as a patron of authors, and there is little evidence that he sponsored scholarships or other intellectual activities.
+He was not known as a patron of authors, and there is little evidence that he sponsored scholarships or intellectual activities.
 Orderic Vitalis records that William tried to learn to read Old English late in life, but he was unable to devote sufficient time to the effort and quickly gave up.
 William's main hobby appears to have been hunting.
 His marriage to Matilda appears to have been quite affectionate, and there are no signs that he was unfaithful to her – unusual in a medieval monarch.
 Medieval writers criticised William for his greed and cruelty, but his personal piety was universally praised by contemporaries.

 Norman administration

 Norman government under William was similar to the government that had existed under earlier dukes.
-It was a fairly simple administrative system, built around the ducal household, which consisted of a group of officers including stewards, butlers, and marshals.
+It was a fairly simple administrative system, built around the ducal household, a group of officers including stewards, butlers, and marshals.
 The duke travelled constantly around the duchy, confirming charters and collecting revenues.
 Most of the income came from the ducal lands, as well as from tolls and a few taxes.
 This income was collected by the chamber, one of the household departments.

 William cultivated close relations with the church in his duchy.
 He took part in church councils and made several appointments to the Norman episcopate, including the appointment of Maurilius as Archbishop of Rouen.
-Another important appointment was that of William's half-brother, Odo, as Bishop of Bayeux in either 1049 or 1050.
-He also relied on the clergy for advice, including Lanfranc, a non-Norman who rose to become one of William's prominent ecclesiastical advisors in the late 1040s and remained so throughout the 1050s and 1060s.
+Another important appointment was that of William's half-brother, Odo, as Bishop of Bayeux in 1049 or 1050.
+He also relied on the clergy for advice, including Lanfranc, a non-Norman who rose to become one of William's prominent ecclesiastical advisors from the late 1040s through the 1060s.
 William gave generously to the church; from 1035 to 1066, the Norman aristocracy founded at least twenty new monastic houses, including William's two monasteries in Caen, a remarkable expansion of religious life in the duchy.